 - poorly coordinated signals between the brain and intestines

-Additionally, certain lifestyle factors can trigger IBS, such as:
+Additionally, according to the International Foundation for Gastrointestinal Disorders, certain lifestyle factors can trigger IBS, such as:

 - the foods you eat

 - an increase in your level of stress

 - hormonal changes that accompany the menstrual cycle